-Best Overall: flybold Slackline Kit
+flybold Slackline Kit

 The objective is simple—walk across a suspended rope, one end to the other—but slacklining is a never-ending test of strength, concentration, and balance.
-It’s popular everywhere from college campuses to corporate team-building retreats, and it also makes a unique and enjoyable outdoor activity for 12-year-olds boys.
+It’s popular everywhere from college campuses to corporate team-building retreats, and it also makes a unique and enjoyable outdoor activity for 12-year-old boys.
 They can string the line up in the backyard and challenge themselves until it’s too dark outside to see their feet, or they can compete with friends and family to see who has ninja-like agility.

-This comprehensive kit from flybold is especially great for preteens and beginners because it includes two training lines and several arm trainers that help with technique and balance.
+This comprehensive kit from flybold is especially great for pre-teens and beginners because it includes two training lines and several arm trainers that help with technique and balance.
 With this kit, you’ll also get a 49-foot main slackline, tree protectors, ratchet protectors and a convenient carrying case—everything your 12-year-old needs for hours of fun.

-Best Instrument: KAILUA 4 String Soprano Ukulele
+KAILUA 4 String Soprano Ukulele

 The dulcet tones of a ukulele are beloved from beach campfires to drizzly Sundays at home.
-The instrument is not just a gift for the music-loving preteen in your life but a gift for whoever hears the strings being plucked and played.
+The instrument is not just a gift for the music-loving pre-teen in your life, but a gift for whoever hears the strings being plucked and played.

 Ukuleles are also one of the easiest string instruments to learn—a great foundation for guitar and the ideal gift for the 12-year-old who is just finding his love of music.

-Best Sneakers: Vans Old Skool Core Classics
+Vans Old Skool Core Classics

 An iconic sneaker design that can stick a landing, Vans’ skateboarding shoes are so universally loved that your first purchase likely won’t be your last.
 The brand’s Old Skool Core Classics are a versatile pair of kicks, perfect for the picky tween—and no wheels required.

 Old Skools feature an all-black aesthetic, complimentary white stitching and Vans’ simple but iconic lined logo.
-Due to their timeless design and extreme comfort, these sneakers have been around for generations, letting your 12-year-old boy really feel old school cool when he slips them on his feet.
+Due to their timeless design and extreme comfort, these sneakers have been around for generations, letting your 12-year-old boy really feel old-school cool when he slips them on his feet.

 Whether he wears them on or off the ramp, Vans are a safe but stellar pick for someone who wants a simple sneaker style that matches everything while also showcasing his personal style.
 Plus, they're easy to keep clean!

-Best Backpack: Nike Sportswear Hayward Futura Backpack
+Nike Sportswear Hayward Futura Backpack

-Gskyer crafts their AZ70400 telescope specifically for beginners.
+Gskyer crafts this telescope specifically for beginners.
 It’s affordable, easy to set up, easy to use and, even though it doesn’t have the strength and sophistication of a telescope worth thousands of dollars, it can magnify up to an astounding 40x so that you and he can explore the wondrous night sky in stunning detail.

 2K NBA 2K19